 Yi Wang the Festival and Programme Director comments that both queer and Asia are words that represent a wide spectrum of meanings culturally, linguistically, historically and politically.
 I hope that Queer East can play a role in combating stereotypical and generalised portrayals of queer Asians and unlock the endless possibilities for bold, complicated, three-dimensional expressions of cinematic queerness.

-The Artists’ Moving Image Programmes is the window to shorter and more experimental versions of the art form made by established and emerging filmmakers from East and Southeast Asia and beyond, including China, Myanmar and Indonesia.
-Curated by artist-filmmaker April Lin 林森 the two programmes are screening at the Barbican Cinema and Rich Mix in London, respectively, along with Q&As with some of the artists.
+The Artists’ Moving Image Programme is the window to shorter and more experimental versions of the art form made by established and emerging filmmakers from East and Southeast Asia and beyond, including China, Myanmar and Indonesia.
+Curated by artist-filmmaker April Lin 林森, the two programmes are screening at the Barbican Cinema and Rich Mix in London, respectively, along with Q&As with some of the artists.

 Curator April Lin 林森 with their approach to investigating image-making as a site for the construction, sustenance, and dissemination of co-existent yet conflicting truths and a collective remembering of forgotten pasts, for a critical examining of normalised presents, and for a visualising of freer futures as imagined from the periphery, has crafted selection of works to take the audience an uncanny window of otherness.

 Navigating through surveillance restraint, Shapeshifter(s) (Khairullah Rahim, 2021) looks into the uncanny parallel between the policing of pigeons and marginalised folks.
 While Cut (Royston Tan, 2005) is a hilarious musical masterpiece revolving around censorship.